emissary-ingress/emissary/docs/user-guide/getting-started.md

 * [Windows](https://metriton.datawire.io/downloads/windows/edgectl.exe)
 * or use a [curl command](/reference/edgectl-download).

+If using macOS, you may encounter a security block.
+To change this you need to enable permissions to download files outside of the app store.
+To change this:

+  * Go to **System Preferences > Security & Privacy**.
+  * Click the **Open Anywway** button.
+  * Click the **Open** button.

 2. Move the file into your PATH (for Windows users, move it into the Windows Systems path).
    * Print your PATH with `echo $PATH`
-3. Ensure the file is executable with the command `chmod a+x /usr/local/bin/edgectl`
+   * For Linux and MacOS, ensure the file is executable with the command `chmod a+x /usr/local/bin/edgectl`
-4. Run the executable file with the command `./edgectl`
+   * Run the executable file with the command `./edgectl`
-5. Now, run the following command: `edgectl install`
+3. Now, run the following command: `edgectl install`

-    Your terminal will print something similar to the following:
+    Your terminal will print something similar to the following as it provisions a load balancer, configures TLS, and provides you with an `edgestack.me` subdomain:

     ```shell
     $ edgectl install